getaclue/getaclue.github.io/about.md

 system.
 I believe that the user experience for your tool should be identical on all platforms and devices.

-I also like information security and I follow the topics of security primarily via twitter and [hacker news](https://news.ycombinator.com).
+I like knowledge.
+I try to explore the various branches of knowledge in order to understand our ever-changing world.
+Also, I find information security and cyber security extremely important.
+I try follow these topics (and many other) on the daily basis via twitter and [hacker news](https://news.ycombinator.com).

-I also like knowledge for its own sake.
+Here is a video of my adventures during the [Ontario Summer Company 2014 Entrepreneurial Grant](http://www.ontario.ca/Start%20a%20summer%20company%3A%20students):

-I have successfully taken courses at uOttawa in various disciplines ranging from Philosophy, Social Sciences, Business Management, Economics, Science, Mathematics, and Engineering just to name a few.
+<iframe width="560" height="315" src="//www.youtube.com/embed/UkWgyN8AKXo" frameborder="0" allowfullscreen></iframe>